ingadhoc/account-financial-tools/account_journal_security/README.rst

 To configure this module, you need to:

 #.
-Go to Users / Access Rigths / Restricted Journals
-#.
-Set the journals to restrict.
+Go to Accounting / Configuration / Journals and set the journals restrictions. use radio button to select what kind of restriction applies to the journal and set the related users.

 Usage
 =====